-Last week I checked my website's analytics and took a lot at how many views I had compared to the previous months.
-I was genuinely surprised that I managed to gain over 3,000 views, and the jump between the previous month was 1,600 difference.
+Last week I checked my website’s analytics and took a lot at how many views I had compared to the previous months.
+I was genuinely surprised that I managed to gain over 3,000 views.
+The jump between the previous month was 1,600 difference.

-It's so big that I thought I'd make a post on how I managed to grow my blog over time.
-Please also be aware that I have been a blogger on and off for over ten years, so the views over time aren't extraordinary compared to other bloggers, but it is a noteworthy achievement.
+It’s so big that I thought I’d make a post on how I managed to grow my blog over time.
+Please also be aware that I have been a blogger on and off for over ten years.
+The views over time aren’t extraordinary compared to other bloggers, but it is a noteworthy achievement.

 How did I build up my views?

 Last month, I focused on building my social followers.
 I updated my Facebook page, Tweet more on Twitter.
 My blog posts have been imported into my Medium profile and also posted to my Coil profile.
 Last month was also my first full month of weekly posting to my Substack newsletter.
 And even though I don’t think Substack affected my website views, it’s helped me grow a tight-knit community.
 If you’re not sure what any of these social networks are.
 Or you’re not sure how to utilise them, don’t worry, I’ll explain that now.